Senior Honors Program

 All students considering an honors thesis should begin early to think about a topic and to plan their senior year to accommodate a substantial research program.
 Please speak to instructors about potential honors thesis research ideas: they can provide useful guidance and ideas.

 The proposal should specify the question(s) the student's research will address and the methods and data to be used.
 We have seen successful theses built around many different types of methods, including business plans or analyses, case studies, and methods that have harnessed econometric techniques or experimental data.
-The Honors Coordinator will consult with potential advisors to judge whether the project seems feasible and appropriate and also assign advisors with expertise in the relevant area of interest.
+The Honors Coordinator will consult with potential advisors to judge whether the project seems feasible and appropriate and if so, assign advisors with expertise in the relevant area of interest.
 Our department attempts to distribute advising responsibilities fairly among faculty members.
 While we try to honor a student's request to work with a particular faculty member, in some cases it may not be possible to assign a student's first choice of advisor.

 Each potential thesis writer will be assigned two faculty advisors — a primary one that he/she consults regularly, and a secondary one that he/she also consults, but less frequently.
 Although students may consult with faculty beforehand and request to work with particular faculty members, in the interest of matching students with faculty whose research interest best align with the proposed topics and in the interest of distributing the burden of advising equitably, students should know that they may not always get their first choice of advisors.